SnowflakeCoder/programming/Java/Java Concurrency - Part1.md

 The values stored in the cache memory is typically flushed back to main memory when the **CPU needs to store something else** in the cache memory.
 The CPU cache can have data written to part of its memory at a time, and flush part of its memory at a time.
 It does not have to read / write the full cache each time it is updated.
 Typically the cache is updated in **smaller memory blocks** called "**cache lines**".
 One or more cache lines may be read into the cache memory, and one or more cache lines may be flushed back to main memory again.

 The hardware memory architecture **does not distinguish between thread stacks and heap**.
-On the hardware, both the thread stack and the heap are located in main memory.
-Parts of the thread stacks and heap may sometimes be present in CPU caches and in internal CPU registers.
+On the hardware, <u>both the thread stack and the heap are located in main memory</u>.
+Parts of the thread stacks and heap may sometimes be present in CPU caches and in internal CPU registers. **Each CPU is capable of running one thread** at any given time, So CPU registers, CPU cache memory layer are specific to each thread.
 When objects and variables can be stored in various different memory areas, certain problems may occur.

 - Visibility of thread updates (writes) to shared variables.
 - Race conditions when reading, checking and writing shared variables.